-- 4. (Optional) For additional controller setup, configure the properties. - 1.
-In the System Design view project tree, select the Home Controller object. - 2.
-Modify the properties in the Properties pane: - Controller Status-Shows whether the controller is Online or Offline. - Zigbee Server Configuration-Lets you view, enable and disable the Zserver.
-Edit Zigbee Configuration opens the Zigbee Network Settings dialog.
+- 4 (Optional) For additional controller setup, configure the properties. - a In the System Design view project tree, select the Home Controller object. - b Modify the properties in the Properties pane: - Controller Status-Shows whether the controller is Online or Offline. - ZigBee Server Configuration-Lets you view, enable and disable the Zserver.
+Edit ZigBee Configuration opens the ZigBee Network Settings dialog.

-Note: The Zigbee Network Settings box shows which ZAPs are configured, identified, or enabled.
-See also Tools > Network Tools and select the Zigbee Network tab.
+Note: The ZigBee Network Settings box shows which ZAPs are configured, identified, or enabled.
+See also Tools > Network Tools and select the ZigBee Network tab.

-- IP Address-Shows the IP address for the controller, if the controller is identified and communicating on the network. - Zigbee Server Status-Shows whether the controller as Zigbee Server is Running or Not Running.
+- ZigBee Server Status-Shows whether the controller as ZigBee Server is Running or Not Running.
 Older controllers show 'Not Supported.' - ZAP Configuration Type-Shows whether the controller is the Coordinator or ZAP.
 Older controllers show 'Not Supported.' - ZAP Status-Shows whether the controller as ZAP is Running or Not Running.
-Older controllers show 'Not Supported.' - For Video Connection (HC-250 and HC-800 only)-Select component or HDMI, change the Video Resolution, and then click Set Resolution.
+Older controllers show 'Not Supported.'

+- SD Video Mode (HC-200 and HC-300 only)-Lets you set the Standard Definition video format that the controller handles.
+NTSC mode is used in the U.S. Canada, Central America, and Japan; PAL mode is generally used in Europe, Africa, Australia, South America, and China.
+(Release 1.8 and earlier: This option is called Video Mode.) - For Video Connection (HC-250 and HC-800 only)-Select component or HDMI, change the Video Resolution, and then click Set Resolution.
 This will cause the controller to set the configuration and restart.
-Note: This does not reflect what is set in the Connections view for video output. - Video Resolution (HC-250 and HC-800 only)-If your video doesn't display properly, use the drop-down to select your correct video resolution. - Current Resolution (HC-250 and HC-800 only)-Displays what hardware resolution is currently configured. - I/O Firmware Version (EA, HC-250, and HC-800 controllers)-Lists the current IO server firmware version of this controller.
+Select HDMI only for video, as it won't stream audio.
+Note: This does not reflect what is set in the Connections view for video output. - Video Resolution (HC-250 and HC-800 only)-If your video doesn't display properly, use the drop-down to select your correct video resolution. - Current Resolution (HC-250 and HC-800 only)-Displays what hardware resolution is currently configured. - I/O Firmware Version (HC-250, HC-800, and Sony Receiver Home Controller xx00 only)-Lists the current firmware version of this controller.